antick/mojo/README.md

 Given the substantial changes in this mod, compatibility with existing saved games may be affected.
 Starting a new game might be necessary for optimal functionality.
 The impact depends on the submods included, so please report any encountered issues to help improve the mod.

+#### Supported mods

+Not tested with other mods yet.

+#### Unsupported mods

+Not tested with other mods yet.
+Please report any issues that you encounter.

 ### Required Mods